caroline710/big-data-final/README.md

 1. We managed to scrape 500-800 tweets for 10 randomly selected days/months between 2018-2020.
 2. Our search query was "climate change".
 We debated using other key words like "Greta Thunberg" since it would result in tweets related to her political image and would affect the focus of our sentiment analysis away from climate change.
 We also realize that this limited our tweets from other languages and countries in the EU where English is not very widespread.
+3. We noticed that the data was extremely strated

+*Data Wrangling:*
+We had to do a considerable amount of data wrangling for our project, especially with regards to the user location, which we would later use for geoplotting.
+Since we could not access the geolocation of the tweets from TWitter API without payment, it was importance to standardize the self-reported user location and remove spam locations like "Purgatory".
+We also had to organize the tweets by states for the US and by country for the EU for the visualizations of nation-based sentiment.

 **Method:**
 *VADER* (Vibha)